jmpolak/realtime-chat/README.md

 ## About The Project

 This is a real time Node.js chatting website.
 Uses socket.io to handle websockets.
-Users are stored in memory.

 ### Built With